7 Derma Rollers for Acne Scars That Get The Job Done

 Koi Beauty Derma Roller

-Another of the best derma rollers for acne scars comes from Koi Beauty which everybody in the know prises.
-Here’s why: firstly, it has microneedles available in more sizes, from 0.25mm for beginners to 2.0mm, which I wouldn’t recommend for home use, but a maximum of 0.75mm if you’re not a derma roller virgin.
-Secondly, the 200 cone-shaped pins are plated with 24K gold, so they won’t bend or rust.
+Another of our favorite derma rollers for acne scars comes from Koi Beauty, an American brand specializing in creating beauty tools.
+Here’s why we love it: First off, it comes in a variety of needle sizes, from 0.25mm for beginners all the way up to 2.0mm (although we don’t recommend going that high if you’re using it at home!).
+You can go up to 0.75mm at home if you’re not a derma roller newbie.
+Plus, the 200 cone-shaped pins are plated with 24K gold to prevent bending and rusting.
 Scroll gently on the skin, pair with a reparative mask or serum, and say hello to a smoother and softer texture.

 Lolysenta Derma Roller

-This one is slightly different from a derma roller but has the same goal: to smooth the skin’s surface.
-It features 140 micro-fine needles made of surgical-grade stainless steel on a stamp which you have to press on the skin gently instead of rolling.
+This one is slightly different from a derma roller but shares the same goal: smoothing the skin’s surface.
+It features 140 micro-fine needles made of medical-grade stainless steel on a stamp, which you have to press gently on the skin instead of rolling.
 The best part about it?
-It features adjustable needles, from 0.5 to 3.0 millimeters, which you can use on your face and body, making it an excellent choice for deep scars.
+It’s got adjustable needles, from 0.25 to 3.0 millimeters, so you can use it all over your face and body.
+That makes it a top choice for deep scars, too.

 Who wrote this?